MicrosoftDocs/minecraft-creator/creator/Reference/Content/EntityReference/Examples/EntityGoals/minecraftBehavior_break_door.md

 `minecraft:behavior.break_door` allows an entity to break down doors.

 > [!CAUTION]
-> `minecraft:behavior.break_door` is not currently used by any entities within Minecraft:Bedrock Edition. `"can_break_doors"` has been added to `"minecraft:navigation`
+> `minecraft:behavior.break_door` is not currently used by any entities within Minecraft:Bedrock Edition.
+In it's place, the parameter`"can_break_doors"` has been added to the `"minecraft:navigation` component to allow entities to break down doors.

 ## Example